alpanaytekin/NodeMCU-Doorbell-Notifier/README.md

 * able to to send a notification to a server
 * able to send notificaition from server to mobile app

-I ended up buying a NodeMCU microcontroller since it was easiyly programmable like an Arduino.
+I ended up buying a NodeMCU microcontroller since it was easily programmable like an Arduino.